-Naturgy Nuclear Power Plants have security plans and security systems to safeguard their facilities from possible intrusion by third parties.
+The Nuclear Power Plants owned by Naturgy have security plans and security systems to safeguard their facilities from possible intrusion by third parties.
 Their design, based on the identification of potential dangers and the placement of active and passive measures to prevent damage, is protected by a principle of confidentiality.

-Trillo and Almaraz Nuclear Power Plants work together with the other Spanish plants to define common approaches in improving security, keeping their security systems up-to-date with the identification of new hazards that arise at international level, and installing best practices and the latest technologies to address those risks.
+Trillo and Almaraz Nuclear Power Plants work together with the other Spanish plants to define common approaches in improving security, keeping their security systems up to date with the identification of new hazards that arise at international level, and installing best practices and the latest technology to address those risks.

-Naturgy Nuclear Power Plants are also collaborating with National and International Authorities in complying with International Treaties and Obligations.
+The Nuclear Power Plants owned by Naturgy are also collaborating with National and International Authorities in complying with International Treaties and Obligations.